patkub/infra/README.md

 In Cloudflare Zero Trust, I have a DNS based Adblock policy, and an SSH tunnel protected by short-lived SSH certificates.

-This lets me SSH/VNC into my PC from anywhere using PassKeys, without exposing ports nor managing SSH keys!
+This lets me SSH/VNC into my PC from anywhere using PassKeys, without exposing ports or managing SSH keys!

 ## Cloud Configuration